-Backdoor entry is a deal-breaker for many women — a no-way, no-how, entirely off-limits scenario.
+Despite there being a healthy renaissance for butt play in recent years, backdoor entry is still a deal-breaker for many women — a no-way, no-how, entirely off-limits scenario.
 Still, more than a third of women (36.3 percent) surveyed in a 2015 study from the Journal of Sexual Medicine reported having tried anal sex; 13.2 percent reported having had it within the past 12 months.

 For some women, like me, anal sex can be a mind-blowing addition to the bedroom.
 Until recently, I’d never had an orgasm from anal sex alone.
 Anal sex has always been a welcome precursor to vaginal penetration and other below-the-belt play.
 The most intense orgasms I’ve had — ever — have involved some combo of simultaneous vaginal penetration, clit stimulation, and ass play.

 The key, for me, is to have a patient partner — one whom I trust.
 Oh, and plenty of lube.
 The anus isn’t self-lubricating, and the sphincter needs to be relaxed before you insert anything into it.
 For me to engage in anal sex, I need to be fully relaxed, lubed, and ready.
 And even then, sometimes the equipment isn’t, umm, compatible.
 Usually, I’d say you can never have too much of a good thing, but size can be an issue.